jas4gan/bwyd/README.md

 - Use that query to finish the endpoint in `routes/api.js`.
 - Test your endpoint using Postman.

-To Do:

-- [ ] Use Postman to confirm that you have completed these correctly
-- [ ] GET `/api/bwyd` should retrieve all resources.
-  - This route is almost complete!
-- [ ] POST `/api/bwyd` should create a new resource.
-  - To test that your query is correct, check to see if your new resource exists using `mysql`.
-  - To test your route, use Postman to see if GET `api/bwyd` returns your new resources.
-- [ ] PUT `/api/bwyd/:id` should replace a resource.
-  - To test that your query is correct, check to see if your updated resource exists using `mysql`.
-  - To test your route, use Postman to see if GET `api/bwyd` includes your updated resources.
-- [ ] DELETE `/api/bwyd/:id` should delete a resource.
-  - To test that your query is correct, check to see if your resource was deleted using `mysql`.
-  - To test your route, use Postman to see if GET `api/bwyd` does not include your new resources.

 ### 2. Finish the front end

-- [ ] Add functionality.
-  - Clicking on "Chef" should show the kitchen view, and unclick on "Chef" should show the homepage view.

-- [ ] Add styling.
-  - The current page the user is on should be clear.
-Add some conditional styling to the button elements to show this.

 ![Homepage View](support/homepage_view.png)
 ![Kitchen View](support/kitchen_view.png)

-- [ ] Add functionality.
-  - This table should accept a URL, a description, and so on.
-  - This table row should have a "add", "delete" and "edit" button.
-  - After clicking the button, the image should appear on the page in the Homepage view.
-- [ ] Add styling.
-  - Everything should be center-aligned.
-See attached design.
-- [ ] Finish the editItem method so it calls the server.
-- [ ] Finish the deleteItem method so it calls the server.
-- [ ] Add styling.
-- [ ] Play with the styling so this looks as professional as possible!

 ## Resources